Nicolas-Cacciato/Ellipso_machine_learning/README.md

 Next, we used some clustering algorithm (Kmeans, Birch,...) to group the data allowing us to invert a less important number of spectra in order to obtain the thicknesses.

-For the real data, we only used the Birch algorithm.
-The latter gave us better results in a shorter time.
+For the real data, we only used the Birch algorithm who gave us better results in a shorter time.

+Working with an optical model requires us to use refractive indices (nk and csv files).
+For other materials, they can be found on this site: https://refractiveindex.info/ .

 References :
 - Steven J Byrnes.
 Multilayer optical calculations. arXiv preprint arXiv :1603.02720,2016.